Exodus (band): Rob Dukes-era (2005–2014)

-Hunting returned to the band in March 2007 in time to record and release their eighth studio album The Atrocity Exhibition...
-Exhibit A. They performed at the Wacken Open Air Festival in the summer of 2008.
-In April 2009, Exodus embarked on a co-headlining North American tour with Kreator which also featured Belphegor, Warbringer, and Epicurean.
+They performed at Wacken Open Air Festival in the summer of 2008, and toured Latin America later that year.
+In February 2009, Exodus toured Europe alongside Overkill, then in April, they embarked on a co-headlining North American tour with Kreator which also featured Belphegor, Warbringer, and Epicurean.
 Exodus then went on tour supporting Arch Enemy along with Arsis and Mutiny Within.

 Exodus provided the voices of the customers at the Duncan Hills Coffee Shop and five of the sick people in Cartoon Network's Metalocalypse.